JonathanPaugh/Covaware/README.md

-## My Web Application (Title)
+## COVID-19 Aware

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application targeting people concenred about COVID-19 that provides information about how establishments that are interested in visiting are handling COVID-19 by providing crowd sourced business reviews that focus on COVID-19 prevention and precautions.

 ## Technologies
 Technologies used for this project: